Daegu Bucket List: What are the Top Tourist Attractions in Daegu?

 At the junction of Geumho and Nakdong Rivers, you will find a huge upturned blue shell called the ARC.
-The structure was designed by New York-based Asymptote studio for the World Expo 2012, which was staged in South Korea.
+The structure was designed by a New York-based Asymptote studio for the World Expo 2012, staged in South Korea.

-Inside the structure, you will find an exhibition about the Four Rivers Restoration Project, which is dedicated to preserving the ecosystem of Nakdong, Han, Yeong San, and Geum and documenting the history and culture of rivers in Korea.
+Inside the structure, you will find an exhibition about the Four Rivers Restoration Project dedicated to preserving the ecosystem of Nakdong, Han, Yeong San, and Geum and documenting the history and culture of rivers in Korea.

 Situated near the 83-Tower, this theme park is constituted of some of the best things to do in Daegu.
-The park features numerous rides suitable for adventure-seekers of all ages, many exhibitions, light displays, a sky tram, and a variety of Korean delicacies.
+The park features numerous rides suitable for adventure-seekers of all ages, many exhibitions, light displays, a sky tram, and various Korean delicacies.

-E-World is a great place for a family to visit.
+E-World is an excellent place for a family to visit.

 Suseong Lake and Water Show

 Suseong Lake is one of Daegu’s most visited spots, especially during summer and spring.
-It is a great place for exploring and sculling in a swan boat and trying some of the best Korean meals and traditional products.
+It is an excellent place to explore and scull in a swan boat and try some of the best Korean meals and traditional products.
 Walk around the streets and window shop the many stores lining the street.

 If you are here between May and October, you will get a chance to witness some unforgettable light shows every evening.

 Daegu is known worldwide for hosting some well-known festivals, including the Daegu Water Festival, Lantern Festival, Chimak Chicken, and Beer Festival.